forthealllight/react-scaffolder/README.md

   --cd react-scaffold
   --npm install

-  --npm run build(to pack the js ) or npm run server (to hotLoadMoule)
+  --npm run webpack(to pack the js ) or npm run build (to hotLoadMoule)

 sincerely ~